kylesuter97/edgar_kubricj_group_project/README.md

 This repository has been developed as part of team Battersea Power Station's submission for the Edgar project.

-This pipeline scrapes, cleans and analyzes S&P100 10-k submissions from the U.S. Securities and Exchange Commission's EDGAR Company filings.
+This package constrains a pipeline that scrapes, cleans and analyzes S&P100 10-k submissions from the U.S. Securities and Exchange Commission's EDGAR Company filings.

-The pipeline is split into 5 modules:
+The package is split into 5 modules:

 - Data Ingestion - "edgar_downloader"